 Jody is also a popular hammered dulcimer teacher.
 Her clear and insightful style of instruction has helped hundreds of students become more confident players with a greater understanding of how their instrument "works."
 She teaches both private lessons and group classes, and is frequently an instructor at workshops and festivals.
 She has been on the staff of the Augusta Heritage Arts workshops in Elkins, WV; the Upper Potomac Dulcimer Festival in Shepherdstown, WV; the Northeast Dulcimer Symposium in New York's Adirondack Mountains; and the Cook Forest festival in Clarion, PA, among others.

 Nominated as best folk instrumentalist by the Washington Area Music Association, Jody's performance credits include the Corcoran Gallery of Art, the Folger Shakespeare Library, the Smithsonian Institution, the Kennedy Center, and the White House.
-She was a founding member of the D.C.- based folk trio, Ironweed, and currently performs with the award-winning Celtic bands, MoonFire and Connemara.
+She was a founding member of the D.C.- based folk trio, Ironweed, and also performed extensively with the award-winning Celtic bands, MoonFire and Connemara.
 She also enjoys performing both solo and with other musicians at weddings, parties, and other special events.
-And when she's not playing, teaching, composing, or recording music, Jody writes articles and stories for publications such as Ranger Rick, a children's nature magazine.
-She also likes to dig in the dirt in her native plant garden and play with the numerous felines that let her live in their house.
+When she's not playing, teaching, composing, or recording music, Jody likes to dig in the dirt in her native plant garden and play with the numerous felines that let her live in their house.